chess10kp/GDSC-Resume-Template/README.md

 # GDSC-Resume-Template
 Portfolio template generator.
-Modify to your own liking.
+Generated templates can be modified easily.